-14.No part of the development shall be occupied until the amended vehicular access junction has been sited and laid out in accordance with the approval plans and constructed in accordance with Slough Borough Council's Adopted Vehicle Crossover Policy.
+14. No part of the development shall be occupied until the amended vehicular access junction has been sited and laid out in accordance with the approval plans and constructed in accordance with Slough Borough Council's Adopted Vehicle Crossover Policy.

-REASON: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development.
+REASON: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development, in accordance with Core Policy 7 of The Slough Local Development Framework, Core Strategy 2006 - 2026, Development Plan Document, December 2008.